 Applicants selected for EAD will be ordered to active duty in their retired grade and require a National Agency Check, Local Agency Checks and Credit Check.
 A higher level of security clearance may be required depending upon the assignment.
 All officers returned to active duty under VRRAD will be required to meet Air Force standards, to include physical fitness, and will have their performance documented on Officer Performance Reports.

-Applicants may obtain copies of documents from their Military Human Resource Records in one of two ways: Register for a free Premium account on the Department of Veterans Affairs’ eBenefits site, or email, mail or fax a signed Standard Form 180, Request Pertaining to Military Records, to AFPC’s military personnel records section.
+Applicants may obtain copies of documents from their Military Human Resource Records by registering for a free Premium account on the Department of Veterans Affairs’ eBenefits site.
+If unable to access eBenefits, applicants may request copies of their Officer Performance Reports, DD Form 214 and retirement order from AFPC.
+E-mail, mail or fax a signed Standard Form 180, Request Pertaining to Military Records, to AFPC’s military personnel records section.
 The form can be emailed to: DP2SSM.Milrecs.Incoming@us.af.mil, faxed to 210-565-3124 (DSN 665-3124) or mailed to the AFPC address on the back of the form.
 Please include “VRRAD Documents Needed” in the subject line of the email.
 Requests for records or documents cannot be made by phone.
 AFPC strives to meet a five-day turnaround while requests via eBenefits typically take two duty days.

 Officers will submit their application packages using one of the two methods under the "How to Apply" section below, depending on myPers accessibility.
 After an eligibility screening, the application is forwarded to the respective AFPC assignment officer for review, who will then contact applicants to discuss experience and assignment desires.